fanff/vastai-helper/README.md

-# :tada: Vast-Helper :tada:
+# :tada: Vast-Helper

 Vast-Helper is a Python script designed to automate redundant tasks for Vast.ai clients and extend the capabilities of the Vast.ai platform.

-## :sparkles: Features :sparkles:
+## :sparkles: Features

-- **Instance Management**: List, rent, and configure Vast.ai instances with ease. :rocket:
+- :rocket: **Instance Management**: List, rent, and configure Vast.ai instances with ease.
-- **SSH Configuration**: Generate SSH configurations for connecting to your Vast.ai instances. :key:
+- :key: **SSH Configuration**: Generate SSH configurations for connecting to your Vast.ai instances.
-- **Instance Querying**: Search for available instances based on specific criteria. :mag:
+- :mag: **Instance Querying**: Search for available instances based on specific criteria.

 ## Prerequisites

 Before using Vast-Helper, make sure you have the following prerequisites installed:

-- Python (3.10+) :snake:
+- :snake: Python (3.10+)
 - Vast.ai CLI (`vastai`) installed and configured. :computer:

 ## Installation